Combining Machine Learning Classifiers for Stock Trading with Effective Feature Extraction: Real-time Stock Trading Strategy

-The entire system is built using the Quantopian working environment.
-It provides a large variety of financial data of major US stocks, starting from 2002 all the way to the current date.
-Quantopian has a large number of factors at its disposal for us to use and is also flexible enough to let us create our own custom factor.
-These factors are a necessity, when it comes to predicting the future market price using any Machine learning algorithm.
+The system is built using a Quantopian working environment.
+It provides a large variety of financial data of major US stocks, starting from 2002 to the current date.
+Quantopian has many factors at its disposal for us to use and is also flexible enough to let us create our CustomFactor.
+These factors are a necessity for predicting the future market price using any Machine learning algorithm.

-The diagram in figure~\ref{p1} shows the complete work-flow of our model.
-The processes include selection of stocks, Feature selection, Data pre-processing, training and generating predictions using machine learning algorithm and finally making changes to the portfolio according to the predictions.

-Using the Quantopian algorithm feature we implemented our own strategy incorporating several machine learning algorithms into it.
-We started initially by collecting the data of 1500 of the top stocks in the market using the Q1500US function provided by Quantopian.
-Next we imported all the factors that is provided whilst also including factors from TA-LIB ( very important financial factor provider ).
-We also had to make some custom factor ourselves.
-Some of the factors are Asset Growth 3M, Earnings Quality, Capex to Cashflows, EBIT to Assets, EBITDA Yield, MACD Signal Line, AD, ADX, APO, ATR, BETA, MFI, Mean Reversion 1M, Asset to Equity Ratio, etc resulting in a total of 39 features.

-But what we need to realize that due to the volatility of the market just feeding all the factors into the ML algorithm won’t give a very consistent result overall, because a given factor may effect the prediction positively or a negatively at different given time period with respect to the market.
-To overcome this problem we had to implement feature reduction dynamically which we will get into later down the line after we touch other important points.